Last updated: 28 May 2026

 Tax advantages after 8 years

-Insurance for Expats in France
+Insurance for Expats

 EU and EEA citizens

 If you are moving from another EU or EEA country, request an S1 form from your home country's social security authority before you leave.
 This entitles you to healthcare in France under the same conditions as French residents.
-Your European Health Insurance Card (EHIC/CEAM) provides temporary coverage for the transition period.
+Your European Health Insurance Card (EHIC/CEAM) provides temporary cover for the transition period.
 Once you start working in France, you'll be enrolled in Securite sociale through your employer.

 Non-EU residents